Guylaine Maroist: Biography

-Productions de la ruelle
+La Ruelle Films (previously Productions de la ruelle)

-The year 2002 marked a turning point in Maroist's career when she founded, with Éric Ruel, Les Productions de la Ruelle, a company specializing in the production of TV series and documentary films.
+In 2002, Maroist founded, with Éric Ruel, Les Productions de la Ruelle (now La Ruelle Films), a company specializing in the production of TV series and documentary films.
 In 2005, they produced a documentary titled Time Bombs, which won the Gold Ribbon Award from the Canadian Association of Broadcasters for the best documentary of the year, and the Grand Jury Prize for Best Documentary at the Independent Film Festival of New York.
-The film revealed the truth about Canadian soldiers sent in 1957 to the US to participate in military exercises involving the use of nuclear weapons.
-The soldiers were exposed to prohibitive doses of radiation without being told about the effect, and for decades afterwards, the Canadian government continued to cover up the circumstances of the incident.
-Relying on the unique footage obtained from US Army archives, as well as on testimonies of the surviving Canadian veterans, Time Bombs had a great effect on public opinion, enabling the veterans to make their case public and compelling the Canadian government to admit the facts and compensate the victims for the damage to their health.
+The film was about Canadian soldiers sent in 1957 to the US to participate in military exercises involving the use of nuclear weapons.
+The soldiers were exposed to prohibitive doses of radiation without being told about the effect, and for decades afterwards.
+It relied on the footage obtained from US Army archives, as well as on testimonies of the surviving Canadian veterans.

-Having discovered the genre of documentary film-making as "a place of great freedom", as she put it, Maroist devoted herself to this new creative pursuit.
-2012 saw the production of the documentary Gentilly or Not To Be, focused on the problems with the refurbishment of the Gentilly-2 nuclear power plant in Quebec.
-The documentary raised questions about the safety of the plant, its nuclear waste and, in particular, the potential negative impact on the health of citizens of the region, asking whether it was better to go ahead with the refurbishment of Gentilly-2, or to take the opportunity to turn to alternative energy sources.
-According to Tom Mulcair of the NDP and Pauline Maroist, Quebec Premier at the time, the documentary played a decisive role in the mobilization of public opinion against the refurbishment project, leading to its ultimate cancellation.
-Also in 2012 Les Productions de la Ruelle released The Disunited States of Canada – a documentary exploring the issue of separatism in Canada outside of Quebec.
-Within a month, the film was watched on line by 120,000 people.
+In 2012, Maroist produced the documentary Gentilly or Not To Be, focused on the problems with the refurbishment of the Gentilly-2 nuclear power plant in Quebec.
+The documentary raised questions about the safety of the plant, its nuclear waste and, in particular, the potential negative impact on the health of citizens of the region, asking whether it was better to go ahead with the refurbishment of Gentilly-2, or to turn to alternative energy sources.
+Also in 2012, Les Productions de la Ruelle released The Disunited States of Canada – a documentary exploring the issue of separatism in Canada outside of Quebec.
 In 2013, these two documentaries won three Gemini Awards.